 Following the news that Saul Canelo Alvarez and Caleb Plant will face off in the ring, boxing fans are discussing whether or not Alvarez, the sport’s pack leader, can handle Plant, a young gun super middleweight.
+Check out Canelo Plant odds to wager the right pick.

 The bout is set to take place on November 6 in Las Vegas.
 Boxing fans and those who are interested in the most common boxing bets will be looking for the best sportsbook odds they can use when betting on the fight.
 To begin, it’s worth looking at the ‘Tale of the Tape’ to get a sense of what these two boxers bring to the table and what will be on the line when they do battle in the boxing ring.